imrantechwiz/Drive_Clone/README.md

 # Drive_Clone

  ### Made Using ReactJS, NodeJS, Firebase, Material-UI.
+ #### It accepts only image and PDF type files upto the limit of 2MB only.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts